-Jonathan Matusitz (Ph.D., University of Oklahoma, 2006) is currently a tenured associate professor in the Nicholson School of Communication.
-His research focuses on the role of communication in terrorism, symbolism in terrorism, the globalization of culture, and health communication.
+Jonathan Matusitz (Ph.D., University of Oklahoma, 2006) is currently a tenured associate professor in the Nicholson School of Communication and Media.
+His research focuses on globalization and public communication campaigns, particularly terrorist campaigns, symbolism and communication in terrorism, the globalization of culture, and health campaigns.
 His research methodologies include qualitative interviewing, content analysis, semiotics, and theoretical analysis.

-On top of having more than 140 academic publications and over 150 conference presentations, he taught at a NATO-affiliated military base in Belgium in 2010.
+On top of having more than 170 academic publications and over 170 conference presentations, he taught at a NATO-affiliated military base in Belgium in 2010.
 Originally from Belgium himself, he moved to the United States in 2000.
+Dr. Matusitz has already published eight academic books:

 In 2011, Dr. Matusitz’s research was cited by the U.S. Supreme Court.
 Since 2014, he has collaborated with a representative of the Defence Research & Development Organisation (DRDO), Ministry of Defence, in India to examine suicide terrorism.